 The North Carolina Center for Educational Leadership at North Carolina New Schools provides professional development and coaching services to help principals succeed at North Carolina New Schools-affiliated schools.

 ABB, Duke Energy, NC's Electric Cooperatives and Progress Energy

 Secondary education focused around energy and sustainability received a significant boost this year from Progress Energy, which awarded a challenge grant to North Carolina New Schools.
 This year's challenge to support science, technology, engineering and math (STEM) education has been met by gifts from Duke Energy, ABB Inc. and North Carolina's Electric Cooperatives with donations totaling $165,000.

 This year represents the second of a three-year challenge grant from Progress Energy.
 Under the terms of the grant, North Carolina New Schools raises $100,000 each year from other donors to qualify for the $50,000 annual match from Progress Energy.
-These funds support an North Carolina New Schools-affiliated network of STEM secondary schools with a thematic focus on energy and sustainability.
+These funds support an NC New Schools-affiliated network of STEM secondary schools with a thematic focus on energy and sustainability.
 This network -- which continues to expand -- currently includes Avery County High School STEM Academy, Charlotte STEM High School (in planning), Edgecombe Early College High School, Durham's Southern School of Engineering, Tri-County Early College High School in Cherokee County and Wake NC State University STEM Early College High School.